yonatan-cs/Roomies/RTL_IMPLEMENTATION.md

 ## Summary

-The app now has comprehensive RTL support that:
+The app now has comprehensive RTL support using a component-based approach that:
-- ✅ Aligns Hebrew text to the right
+- ✅ Aligns Hebrew text to the right automatically via ThemedText
-- ✅ Positions icons and buttons correctly
+- ✅ Positions TextInput cursors correctly via AppTextInput
-- ✅ Handles mixed content (Hebrew + English + numbers)
+- ✅ Handles mixed content (Hebrew + English + numbers) with writingDirection
-- ✅ Works without native reloads
+- ✅ Works without native reloads or forceRTL
-- ✅ Doesn't break existing layouts
+- ✅ Doesn't break existing layouts or icon positions
 - ✅ Is maintainable and extensible
+- ✅ Provides consistent RTL behavior across all screens

+### Implementation Status

+- ✅ **Foundation**: Enhanced ThemedText and created AppTextInput
+- ✅ **Auth Flow**: AuthScreen, WelcomeScreen, ForgotPasswordScreen migrated
+- ✅ **Settings**: All TextInput and Text components migrated
+- ✅ **Shopping**: All modals, forms, and display components migrated
+- ✅ **Other Screens**: Already using ThemedText (Cleaning, Dashboard, Budget, etc.)
+- ✅ **Components**: AsyncButton and all other components updated
+- ✅ **Documentation**: Updated with new component-based approach

 All critical RTL issues have been resolved.
-The app is now fully usable in Hebrew with proper text alignment and layout direction.
+The app is now fully usable in Hebrew with proper text alignment and maintains all existing functionality.